Who is Hannibal Lecter ?

 Well, let’s agree at – a pure psychopath!

 Conceptualised by author Thomas Harris in his novel ‘Red Dragon’, Hannibal Lecter is the closest God could go while creating a pure psychopath.
 A man so learned, yet so vile.
 A man so educated, yet so cruel.
 A man so cruel, yet so mellow, when he likes someone.
-The character is said to be modelled on the real life persona of a physician who was accused of killing and dismemberment of many people, in the sixties.
+The character is said to be modeled on the real life persona of a physician who was accused of killing and dismemberment of many people, in the sixties.
 Over the years, many have been deeply intrigued by the character of Hannibal Lecter.
 A vile man with very little value for human lives, yet he is drawn towards people, who share his vulnerabilities.
 Be it detective Will Graham or Clarice Sterling, his empathy towards the troubled is obvious.
 On the other hand, his victims suffer the ignominy of becoming his cuisine, as he devours their flesh with much delight.

-Art, is always fascinated towards serial killers.
-So it did not take much time to adapt the most notorious serial killer’s story, to movies and tv shows.
+Art is always fascinated towards serial killers.
+So it did not take much time to adapt the most notorious serial killer’s story, to movies and TV shows.
 We, at The Cinemaholic, listed all Hannibal Lector performances from worst to the best.
 Read on –

 6. Hannibal Rising (2007)